openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 default for _Q_ (within any _V1_) is by definition valid for _Q_.

-Finally, the reference to _M_ can have a member wrapper which proposes a second linkage parameter _W_, to be applied in the presence of _V1_.
+Finally, the reference to _M_ can have a member wrapper which proposes a second linkage selector _W_, to be applied in the presence of _V1_.
 In this case, it may be that _W_ is already a valid `SpecializationAnchor` for _Q_, in which case _V1_ can be ignored and the resolution is complete.